arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 By connecting logical steps, you can get a **pipeline** of data analysis steps which are concise and also fairly human readable.
 You can think of the `%>%` or `|>` symbol as "then...", describing the steps in order.

 This approach to coding is powerful because it makes it much easier for someone who doesn't know R well to read and understand your code as a series of instructions.
+Even if they don't code, seeing words like "select" and "filter", appearing in the order you want things to happen, can make it a bit more obvious what you're doing to the data.

 ### Quiz: `%>%`